amd/quark-documentation/docs/onnx/appendix_full_quant_config_features.rst

       data for activations.
 The default is False.
    -  **WeightSymmetric**: (Boolean) If True, symmetrize calibration data for weights.
 The default is True.
+   -  **QuantizeFP16**: (Boolean) If True, the data type of the input model should be float16.
+It only takes effect when onnxruntime version is 1.18 or above.
+The default is False.
+   -  **UseFP32Scale**: (Boolean) If True, the scale of the quantized model is converted from float16 to float32 when the quantization is done.
+It only takes effect only if QuantizeFP16 is True.
+It must be False when UseMatMulNBits is True.
+The default is True.
    -  **UseUnsignedReLU**: (Boolean) If True, the output tensor of ReLU and Clip, whose min is 0, will be forced to be asymmetric.
 The default is False.